Lawsuit over posts of kids with Confederate images effectively kills SC Secessionist Party

 In January, months after the suit was filed, Bessenger announced the 25,000-member group would dissolve.
 While he thought that people who waved the flag with racist motives were in the vast minority, and that most people were genuinely interested in the historical aspects of the Confederacy, he is now convinced that is not the case, court records said.

-Community leaders described the party as a hate group and said they would continue to combat racism, classicism and sexism.
+Community leaders described the party as a hate group and said they would continue to combat racism, classism and sexism.

 “We continue to fight," said Dot Scott, president of Charleston's NAACP.
 "We send a message that hate cannot exist.”